Hydration

 When and How to Hydrate

 It's best practice to drink 16–24 fluid ounces of water 10–15 minutes before activity.
 During activity, hydrate with an electrolyte-packed sports drink or water every 15–20 minutes throughout play.
-After play wraps up, have your child drink chocolate milk to help replenish nutrients lost during exercise.
+After play wraps up, have your child enjoy a snack to help replenish nutrients lost during exercise.

 Symptoms of Dehydration and How to Treat Them